Iraq War Veteran Suit Tepezza Claims Firm News search

 Our workers’ compensation lawyers can assist you with all aspects of your claim if you have been injured at work.
 If you have been hurt on the job in Denver or anywhere in Colorado, it is in your best interest to speak with a knowledgeable attorney as soon as possible.

-At Burg Simpson, we can help you file a workers’ comp claim, dispute denials and underpayment of your benefits, and make sure you are being fairly compensated for your injuries and expenses.
+At Burg Simpson Law Firm, we can help you file a workers’ comp claim, dispute denials and underpayment of your benefits, and make sure you are being fairly compensated for your injuries and expenses.
 We can also determine whether or not you may be entitled to additional compensation through a third-party work injury claim.

 Contact Burg Simpson at 303-792-5595 today for a FREE and confidential case evaluation.
 Our workers’ compensation lawyers serve clients in and around the Denver Metro, all of the Front Range, and other areas of Colorado.